mikko-ahonen/mikko-ahonen.github.io/_posts/2026-06-28-transformation.md

 are probabilistic.

 Explicit semantics are constraints.
-The more meaning that is represented in the requirements, the more LLM becomes a reliable transformer instead of a inventor.
+The more meaning that is represented in the requirements, the more LLM becomes a reliable transformer instead of an inventor.
 It seems that for succesful use of LLMs, you need to have a taste for rich, meaningful semantic representations, and how these can interact well.

 Learning LISP languages is often said to change your approach to programming in any language.
 One of these